Kkenize/JUSWZ/src/apps/profiles/README.md

 The profiles app provides a complete user profile management system with viewing, editing, and password change functionality.

+## What's New (Security and UX Updates)

+#### Direct Admin Access to Manage Users
+- Admins now see a "Manage Users" link in the Account Actions section on their own profile page.
+- Location: `templates/profiles/profile.html`

+#### Admin Role-Change Protection (UI and Backend)
+- If the target user is an admin, the role dropdown is disabled and the Update Role button is disabled.
+- Backend protection prevents role changes through forged POST requests.
+- Locations:
+  - UI: `templates/profiles/admin_profile_management.html` (Role Management section)
+  - Backend: `views.py` → `admin_profile_management` under the `change_role` POST branch

+#### Profile Access Protection
+- Users, including admins, can only view their own profile page.
+- Admins must manage other users through the admin pages (`/profiles/admin/...`).
+- Location: `views.py` → `profile_view` (strict self-only access check)

 ## Features

 ### Profile Management